-WHAT IS A REACH CODE?
-Reach Codes are additional requirements that go beyond the standard building codes.
+What is a Reach Code?
+Reach Codes are requirements that go beyond the standard building codes.
 The timing of Reach Codes is often in conjunction with the triennial code cycle of the California Building Codes, but this is not required.
 FAQ

-WHY ADOPT A REACH CODE?
-To expedite implementation of measures to lessen climate change by lowering emissions, in conjunction with Burlingame’s Climate Action Plan.
+Why Adopt a Reach Code?
+To expedite implementation of measures to lessen climate change by lowering carbon emissions, in conjunction with Burlingame’s Climate Action Plan.

-HISTORY: Burlingame adopted a Reach Code in 2009.
-It was superseded by the California Green Building Standards Code, (CALGREEN) in 2013, then again in 2016.
-Burlingame currently enforces the 2019 CALGREEN standards.
+History: Burlingame first adopted a Reach Code in 2009.
+It was superseded by the California Green Building Standards Code, (CALGREEN) in 2013, then by the 2016 CALGREEN codes.
+Burlingame currently enforces the 2019 CALGREEN standards, and the 2020 Reach Codes.

-CONTENT: Burlingame has adopted reach codes for single family, multi-family, and non-residential construction.
-These codes ban natural gas for space heating, water heating, clothes drying, cooking, and fireplaces, with the exception that restaurants may use natural gas for cooking, and single family homes may use natural gas for indoor and outdoor cooking, and fireplaces.
-The reach codes require Photo-voltaic systems on commercial and high-rise multi-family construction, and increase the requirements for Electric Vehicle charging infrastructure.
+Content: Burlingame has adopted reach codes for single family, multi-family, and non-residential construction.
+These codes ban natural gas for space heating, water heating, clothes drying, cooking, and fireplaces, with the exception that restaurants may use natural gas for cooking, and single family homes may use natural gas for indoor or outdoor cooking, and fireplaces.
+The reach codes require Photo-voltaic systems on commercial and multi-family construction, and increase the requirements for Electric Vehicle charging infrastructure.

 - BAYREN, the Bay Area Regional Energy Network has both on-line (live), and on-demand (recorded) trainings on a variety of energy code and efficiency topics.